Into You Like a Train

 "Into You Like a Train" is the sixth episode of the second season of the American television medical drama Grey's Anatomy, and the show's fifteenth episode overall.

-Written by Krista Vernoff and directed by Jeff Melman, the episode was initially intended to serve as the season two premiere.
-It aired on ABC in the United States on October 30, 2005.
+Written by Krista Vernoff and directed by Jeff Melman, the episode aired on ABC in the United States on October 30, 2005.

-The episode's title is a reference to a song by The Psychedelic Furs from their album Talk Talk Talk (1981).
 The track was also covered by the band Jawbreaker as a bonus track for the 2004 reissue of their album Dear You (1995).

 On its initial airing, the episode garnered an American audience of 16.67 million viewers and received universal acclaim upon telecast, with critics referring to it as the best episode of the show at numerous occasions.

 Vernoff received a nomination for the Primetime Emmy Award for Outstanding Writing for a Drama Series for her work on the episode.

 Plot

 The episode opens with a voice-over narration from Meredith Grey (Ellen Pompeo) about balancing the need for control with embracing uncertainty and hope.

 As Meredith Grey (Ellen Pompeo) nervously awaits Derek Shepherd's (Patrick Dempsey) final decision about their relationship, her thoughts are interrupted when a train crash brings several critically injured patients to Seattle Grace Hospital, including Bonnie Crasnoff (Monica Keena) and Tom Maynard (Bruce A. Young), two passengers who have been impaled on the same metal pole.
 The only way to remove the pole is through a high-risk surgery where one of the two must be slid back on the pole, an action that would likely result in their death.
 Tom, a man in his 50s, offers to sacrifice himself to save Bonnie, who is in her late 20s, engaged, and awaiting her fiancé's arrival at the hospital.

 Despite Tom's offer, the doctors determine that Bonnie's injuries are more severe, making her the one to be moved on the pole.
 All the doctors involved promise to do everything possible to save both patients.
 However, during surgery, after Bonnie is removed from the pole, she begins to crash.
 The doctors work on her briefly but soon conclude she is "unsavable" and shift their focus to Tom, who has a better chance of surviving.
-Meredith, distraught, remains by Bonnie’s side as she dies, pleading, "What about her?
+Meredith, distraught, remains by Bonnie's side as she dies, pleading, "What about her?
 We can't just abandon her!"
 This situation reflects Meredith's feelings of abandonment as Derek returns to his unfaithful wife, Addison.

 In the ER, Alex Karev (Justin Chambers) is performing sutures but fails to notice a woman bleeding internally, leading to her death.
 Meanwhile, Addison Montgomery (Kate Walsh) sees great potential in Izzie Stevens (Katherine Heigl), who faces a difficult choice—whether to remain loyal to her friend Meredith or seize a professional opportunity.